-So this might kill any veggie cred I’ve earned but for most of my life I thought you could only make a salad with lettuce.
-Iceberg or Romaine and in early 2000 spinach got added to the list.
+This might kill any veggie cred I’ve earned…but for most of my life, I thought you could only make a salad with lettuce.

-Beholden to a set of rules that salads were to only have lettuce, tomatoes, cheese and bottled dressing or oil and vinegar.
+For years I was beholden to a set of rules that salads were to have lettuce (Iceberg or Romaine), tomatoes, cheese and bottled dressing or oil and vinegar.

-Eventually, I discovered those pesky salad “rules” were meant to be broken 🙂
+Thankfully, I discovered those pesky salad “rules” were meant to be broken!

 If you’ve haven’t tried our Sriracha Vinaigrette I feel the need to include a disclaimer.
 We like our dressings tangy, bold and in your face.